KhronosGroup/Vulkan-Profiles/scripts/README.md

 ### 1. `validate`

 Validates one or more profile JSON files against the Vulkan Profiles JSON schema and performs static analysis against `vk.xml`.

+By default, schema validation dynamically generates a schema from `vk.xml`.
+To validate profile JSON files against an explicit or externally published profile schema file (`profiles-*.json`), developers can supply the `--schema` (`-s`) parameter.

 ```bash
 vkprofiles validate --input path/to/profiles [options]